Notes on completing the Private Candidates’ Exam Registration Form©

 You must bring your Statement of Entry and Photo ID (Passport, Driving Licence, or National ID card) to each exam.
 Please note that some forms of photo ID (Oyster cards, Student ID cards) are not acceptable and that you will only be permitted to sit the exam if you have valid photo ID Passport, Driving Licence or National Photo ID card).

-Before entering the exam hall, all mobile phones, MP3/MP4 players, Ipods etc must be turned off and placed in your coat or bag (you are not permitted to have these items on your person during the exam, even if they are turned off).
+Before entering the exam hall, all mobile phones, MP3/MP4 players, Ipods, smart watches etc must be turned off and placed in your coat or bag (you are not permitted to have these items on your person during the exam, even if they are turned off).
 When you enter the exam hall you will be instructed on where to place any coats, bags etc. While we endeavour to maintain security, these items are left at your own risk.

 We get electronic access to your Statement of Results the day before they are due to be distributed to you.
 We print them and send them to you in the post – so, if the self-addressed envelopes you provide have first class stamps, you should receive them in the post on publication day.
-Together with the Statement(s) of Results will be a cover-letter that outlines the post-results services that are available (enquiries about results, script access requests, and late cash-ins) and the charges for them.
+Together with the Statement(s) of Results will be a cover-letter that outlines the post-results services that are available (enquiries about results, script access requests, and late cash-ins) and the associated fees.

 Because of the large numbers of students taking exams with us, we strongly discourage students from coming to collect their results in person on publication day.
 If, however, you do not receive your results in the post on publication day, you can e mail us (firstname.lastname@example.org) to request them.
 You need to supply full details in your e mail: Your full name, date of birth, and the board(s) you took exams with.
-In response, we will e mail you your results as soon as possible that day but you will have to be patient as it’s an extremely busy time.
+In response, we will e mail you your results as soon as possible that day but you will have to be patient as it’s an extremely busy time

 The cover-letter that comes with your Statement(s) of Results indicates which post-results services are available.
-If you have not yet requested cashing-in/certification you may request a Late Cash-Into obtain an overall grade for the subject(s).
+If you have not yet requested cashing-in/certification you may request a Late Cash-In to obtain an overall grade for the modular subject(s).
 If you want to query a result you must complete and return the form printed on the back of the cover-letter.
-You can request either a Clerical Checkto ensure that the board’s procedures were correctly followed, an Enquiry about Results where the exam is re-marked, or a Priority Enquiry about Results service where your place in higher education is dependent on a successful re-mark (this service is available for A-Level only).
+You can request either a Clerical Check to ensure that the board’s procedures were correctly followed, an Enquiry about Results where the exam is re-marked, or a Priority Enquiry about Results service where your place in higher education is dependent on a successful re-mark (this service is available for A-Level only).
 If you would like to have access to your exam script(s), you can request either a priority copy (so that you can review it before deciding whether you want to request an Enquiry about Results) or the original script.

 Full details are required!

-Please ensure you provide all the requested information clearly when completing the form – missing out your date of birth or not using BLOCK CAPITALS so that we misspell your name, for example,can cause problems of identification at the exam board.
+Please ensure you provide all the requested information clearly when completing the form – missing out your date of birth or not using BLOCK CAPITALS so that we misspell your name, for example, can cause problems of identification at the exam board.
 Missing out your UCI number or a cash-in/certification request, as detailed below, can have more serious consequences!
 Please also include all contact information as we may need to contact you by phone, e mail, or post.

 Whose responsibility is it to make sure you are registered for the correct exams?